pytzen/pytzen/README.md

     meta_attr attribute to the class and initializing the ProtoType class.

-    Class Attributes:
+    Attributes:
-        DIR: Output path where the config.json must be located.
+    NAMESPACE: Class attribute set to the given namespace name.

     Methods:
         __new__: Adds the meta_attr attribute to the class.
         __call__: Initializes the ProtoType class.
         log: Adds a message to the log attribute.
         store: Adds a value to the store attribute.
-        close: Closes the class and stores the data.
+        close: Closes the namespace and stores the data.
     """

-    DIR = None
+    NAMESPACE: str = None
     def __new__(cls, name, bases, attrs) -> type:
         """Adds log, store and close methods to the class.